• 4.5/5 out of 207+ reviews.

 What should I do if my toddler has nightmares?

-With toddlers, imagination and reality often blur together.
-Therefore, it is very plausible that a toddler imagines a witch or ghost in his or her room.
-Toddlers also process the impressions they gather during the day, which they cannot place, in their dreams.
-This can sometimes cause nightmares.
-They may suddenly be afraid of the dark and no longer want to sleep with the door closed.
+In toddlers, fantasy and reality often mix.
+That's why it's very likely that a toddler imagines a witch or ghost in his or her room.
+Toddlers also process impressions they get during the day that they can't place in their dreams.
+This sometimes causes nightmares.
+They can suddenly be afraid of the dark and no longer want to sleep with the door closed.

-Make sure you do not read exciting books before bedtime and leave a small light on in the hallway.
-Use imagination to process scary thoughts as well.
-For example, you can chase away ghosts with special 'ghost spray' so that your toddler can sleep well again afterwards.
+Make sure you don't read exciting books before bedtime and leave a small light on in the hallway.
+Use imagination to process scary thoughts.
+For example, you can chase away ghosts with special 'ghost spray,' so your toddler can sleep peacefully again.

 How do I help my toddler recognize the boundaries of sleep?

 Toddlers naturally explore boundaries.
-This is part of their development and the creation of their own will.
-As annoying as it sometimes is, toddlers are persistent, especially when they see a chance to start a mental showdown with their parents.
-It is good to make clear agreements about going to bed and the number of books you read aloud during this phase.
+This is part of their development and creating their own will.
+As annoying as it sometimes is, toddlers are persistent, especially if they see a chance to start a mental power struggle with their parents.
+It is good to make clear agreements during this phase about going to bed and the number of books you read.

-If your toddler does not want to sleep and keeps getting out of bed, provide a reminder of what you have agreed upon.
+If your toddler doesn't want to sleep and keeps getting out of bed, provide a reminder of what you agreed on.
 It can help to work with a sleep trainer and a reward system.
 Setting boundaries and being consistent leads to success, no matter how difficult it sometimes is.

 A weighted blanket often has a positive impact on toddlers' sleep.
-With our free selection guide, you will find the perfect blanket for your toddler.
+With our free decision aid, you will find the perfect blanket for your toddler.

 How long can I let my toddler cry when falling asleep?

-Is your toddler crying to get their way?
-Then do not go back immediately.
-Agree with yourself and your partner on how long you will let the toddler cry.
+If your toddler cries to get their way, don't go back immediately.
+Agree with yourself and your partner how long you will let the toddler cry.
 A guideline is at least 3 to a maximum of 15 minutes.
-If your child continues to cry, go back to the room and try to calm your child in a neutral way.
-You can do this by sitting on your knees by the bed, giving a kiss and a pat on the head, and calmly repeating what the bedtime ritual is.
+If your child keeps crying, go back to the room and try to calm your child in a neutral way.
+You can do this by, for example, sitting on your knees by the bed, giving a kiss and a stroke on the head, and calmly repeating what the bedtime ritual is.

-When your child is crying, do not give in and be tempted to pick them up, get angry, or be overly sweet and enthusiastic.
+When your child cries, don't let yourself be swayed or tempted to pick them up, get angry, or be overly sweet and enthusiastic.
 A neutral attitude works best.

-5 tips for when your toddler does not want to sleep
+5 tips for when your toddler doesn't want to sleep

-If your toddler does not want to sleep, we have a few tips for you.
+If your toddler doesn't want to sleep, we have a few tips for you.

 1. Avoid too many stimuli in one day

-Ensure that there are not too many stimuli during the day and certainly not just before going to sleep.
-Busy play activities and (busy) television images just before bedtime make it harder for children to fall asleep.
+Avoid too many stimuli during the day and especially not right before going to sleep.
+Busy rough-and-tumble games and (busy) TV images right before bedtime make it harder for children to fall asleep.

 But too many stimuli during the day also cause your toddler to sleep less well.
-Do not expose your toddler to impressions that are not suitable for his or her age.
-If you notice that your toddler sleeps poorly in the evening, try to avoid more stimuli the next day.
+Don't expose your toddler too much to impressions that don't match his or her age.
+If you notice that your toddler sleeps poorly in the evening, try to avoid some stimuli the next day.

 2. Wind down the day with a calm period

-Additionally, you can create a calm period by moving slowly and speaking softly and less.
-A warm shower or massage can also be relaxing, followed by a quiet time in the room to play with soothing toys, not too bright lights, and possibly soft, calming music.
+In addition, you can create a calm period yourself by moving calmly and speaking softly and less.
+A warm shower or massage can also be relaxing, followed by quietly playing in the room for a little while with soothing toys, not too bright light, and possibly soft, calm music.

-3. Let your toddler tell a story about their day
+3. Let your toddler tell a story about his or her day

-Because toddlers have many thoughts throughout the day, it can help to let them tell a story at the end of the day.
-For younger children, you can also calmly go through the day yourself.
+Because toddlers have many thoughts throughout the day, it can help to let him or her tell a story at the end of the day.
+For younger children, you can also calmly review the day yourself.

 4. Be a team as parents

-It may sound logical, but if you as parents are not on the same page, there will be no clarity for your toddler.
-The general approach described above can serve as a guideline that can be applied.
+It may sound obvious, but if you as parents are not on the same page, there will be no clarity for your toddler.
+The general approach described above can be a guideline to apply.
 Make sure you are a team and also divide the tasks.

-5. Determine the daily rhythm alongside the bedtime rhythm
+5. Determine the daily rhythm as well as the bedtime rhythm

 Toddlers love a clear structure.
 Create a clear daily schedule that gives your child a rhythm.
-Additionally, you signal that you as a parent determine the rhythm.
+In addition, you signal that you as a parent determine the rhythm.

 How do I choose the right weighted blanket for my toddler?

-Please note that your toddler can push the weighted blanket off themselves.
+Make sure your toddler can push the weighted blanket off themselves.
 If this is not yet the case, then a weighted blanket is not the right choice for now.
 Want to know more about weighted blankets for children?
 Then read our blog article ‘A weighted blanket for your child?
-This is what you need to know’.
+Here's what you need to know’.

 A weighted blanket often has a positive impact on toddlers' sleep.
-With our free selection guide, you will find the perfect blanket for your toddler.
+With our free decision aid, you will find the perfect blanket for your toddler.

-Are you at your wit's end and nothing seems to help your toddler sleep better?
-Then it's certainly not strange to seek (short-term) professional help for sleep problems.
-Issues often only get bigger due to poor sleep.
+Are you at your wit's end and nothing really helps your toddler sleep better?
+Then it's definitely not strange to seek (short-term) professional help for sleep problems.
+Problems often only get worse due to poor sleep.
 A few simple tips from an outsider can be very enlightening.

 We hope this article has given you a bit more clarity about your toddler's sleep rhythm and that the tips help you improve your toddler's sleep quality.